Tangs

 TANGS is a department store located on Orchard Road in Singapore, owned by C.K.
 Tang Limited.
 The store is regarded as a principal shopping destination in the city, comparable to Bloomingdale's in New York City and Selfridges in London.
 The company was founded by Tang Choon Keng in 1932.

+Tangs historically used to not operate on Sundays as the Tang family were "devout" Christians.

 History

 C.K.
-Tang, the founder, migrated from China and began his business from a provisional store in 1932.
-CK Tang's first stores were on River Valley Road, but in the 1950s, he purchased land on Orchard Road as he noticed that the expatriates from the Holland Village area would travel down this road to go downtown.
+Tang, the founder, migrated from China and began his business in a provisional store in 1932.
+CK Tang's first stores were on River Valley Road, but in the 1950s, he purchased land on Orchard Road after noticing that expatriates from the Holland Village area would travel down this road to go downtown.

-When CK Tang bought the land, it was situated opposite a Chinese cemetery, which, under cultural conventions, was perceived to bring bad luck.
+When CK Tang bought the land, it was situated opposite a Chinese cemetery, which, according to cultural conventions, was perceived to bring bad luck.

 TANGS is credited with sparking the transformation of the area into Singapore's most famous shopping district.
 In 1982, C.K.
 Tang purchased the adjacent Tang Plaza, which currently houses the Singapore Marriott Hotel.

-In the late 1980s and early 1990s one of CK Tang's sons, Tang Wee Sung took control of the store.
-He went on to become chairman of the company in 2000 after his father's death, and his appointment gave rise to changed operating policies, such as permitting the store to remain open on Sundays and introducing marketing strategies to increase consumer choice.
+In the late 1980s and early 1990s, one of CK Tang's sons, Tang Wee Sung, assumed control of the store.
+He became chairman of the company in 2000 following his father's death.
+His appointment led to changes in operating policies, such as allowing the store to remain open on Sundays and introducing marketing strategies to enhance consumer choice.

-In 2012, TANGS announced an S$45 million, three-year transformation plan to its flagship store on Orchard Road.
+In 2012, TANGS announced a S$45 million, three-year transformation plan for its flagship store on Orchard Road.